mpusz/wg21-papers/src/4185R0_completing_the_mathematical_model_for_cpp_quantities_and_units.md

 a different API surface, confirming that the theoretical taxonomy is sound and implementable in C++.
 The two authors are working to reconcile their interface choices in this paper;
-implementation in **[@MP-UNITS]** will follow favorable SG6 direction, with a target of completing it before the next WG21 meeting in Brazil.
+implementation in **[@MP-UNITS]** will follow favorable SG6 direction, with a target of completing it before the WG21 meeting in Brazil.

 SG6 is not asked to approve final wording — only to confirm that the direction is worth pursuing.
 A favorable signal at this stage allows the implementation to validate the specific